dylanmei/docker-zeppelin/README.md

   - hbase
   - elasticsearch

-A prior build of `dylanmei/zeppelin:latest` contained Spark 1.6.0 and **all** of the avaialble interpreters.
+A prior build of `dylanmei/zeppelin:latest` contained Spark 1.6.0 and **all** of the stock interpreters.
 That image is still available as `dylanmei/zeppelin:0.6.0-stable`.

 ## simple usage